Maya astronomy: Eclipses

+The observations of eclipses were recorded in the Madrid Codex almanac.
 Pages 10a – 13a of the Madrid Codex are an eclipse almanac similar to the one in the Dresden Codex.
 The table is concerned with rain, drought, the agricultural cycle and how these correspond with eclipses.
 These eclipses probably correspond to the eclipses in the Dresden Codex (the eighth or ninth century).

+Despite the similarity of table to the Dresden Codex, the Madrid Codex’s emphasis on visible eclipses, however, are more obvious than the Dresden Codex.
+Especially, the eclipse pairs that were seen in high magnitude from Yucatan were highlighted in the Madrid Codex.
+Such multiple eclipses shown in the almanac suggest their interest in eclipse pairs.In 15th century, the eclipses that were visible in Yucatan match the list of eclipses in the Madrid Codex almanac, agreeing with the estimated date of the codex.